This recipe for Deep Fried Brussels Sprouts, or Bruksel Lahanasi, is an absolute favorite of mine!

 Remove any loose outer leaves.

-After that, place the cut brussels sprouts into your heated up deep fryer.
+Next, place the cut brussels sprouts into the hot oil in your heated up deep fryer.

-I borrowed Terri’s deep fryer but if you’re in the market for a deep fryer, I found this Presto GanPappy Deep Fryer on Amazon with great reviews!
+However, if you use a deep fryer frequently, I found this Presto GanPappy Deep Fryer on Amazon with great reviews!

-Pro Tip: Once you remove the brussels sprouts from the deep fryer, press the cooked brussels sprouts with paper towels in order to remove some of the excess oil.
+Then, press them with paper towels in order to remove some of the excess oil.

-Third, while your brussels sprouts are cooking, toast your chopped walnuts in a 350 degrees fahrenheit oven for 10 minutes.
+Now, while your brussels sprouts are cooking, toast your chopped walnuts on a baking sheet in a 350° F oven for 10 minutes.

-Fourth, measure out the capers and parsley leaves and saute in a frying pan for 1 to 2 minutes.
+Now, measure out the capers and parsley leaves and sauté in a frying pan for 1 to 2 minutes.

 Finally, add everything to a large bowl and mix well with a large spoon.